-We were inspired by bands like Coroner and gained a reputation for being innovative.
+We were inspired by bands like Coroner and gained a reputation for being innovative and progressive.

 With guitarist Fredrik Olofsson and drummer Angelo "Diddi" Mikai in the fold we entered the studio in November 1991 to record our first professional demo "Memento Mori".

 Just six months later we returned to the studio (Gävle Ljudstudio) to record "Domination".
 This time the result was even more successful.
 The songs were "T.D.L", "Trail of Death" and "Domination" and the sound had more of a death metal feel.
 However, the lyrics were political and philosophical.

 In February of the following year we entered the studio to record the full-length "Lay it to Rest".
 Again we went to Gävle and stayed for two weeks to record 11 songs and an intro.
 After that we got a contract with the small record label Eurorecords.